HugoBlox/theme-link-in-bio/content/home/homepage.md

 widget: blank  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
-active: true  # Activate this widget? true/false
 weight: 10  # Order that this section will appear.
-title: "👋 Welcome to the Hello World Template"
+title: "👋 Hollie Beau is the Chief Data Officer at Tidbit Games in Shanghai."
 subtitle: ""
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.